 Leverage—Will this grant make use of already proven solutions?
 We encourage organizations to leverage our grant with other resources to achieve educational goals.

 Impact—Is the applying organization capable of demonstrating measurable impact?
-When we ask donors to give to the Foundation, we ask them to invest in the future of the dairying in our communities.
+When we ask donors to give to the Dairy's Foundation, we ask them to invest in the future of the dairying in our communities.
 Therefore, we look for a demonstrable return on the grants we make.
 Applications should include ways that you intend to communicate and publicize your program’s results and findings.

-Commitment to Partnership—Is the applying organization capable of helping the Foundation grow its influence and capacity in the future?
+Commitment to Partnership—Is the applying organization capable of helping the Dairy's Foundation grow its influence and capacity in the future?
 Our vision is “a professional, proactive and prepared dairy community, united through education initiatives.”
-We ask our grant recipients to help us build awareness and support for the Foundation among key audiences, so we can build our fundraising capacity and continue to fund education programs.
+We ask our grant recipients to help us build awareness and support for the Dairy's Foundation among key audiences, so we can build our fundraising capacity and continue to fund education programs.

 How to Apply